vito-royeca/ManaGuide/README.md

 ## License

-ManaGuide is available under the MIT license.
+Mana Guide is available under the MIT license.
 See the LICENSE file for more info.